Form I-485 Instructions: Adjustment of Status

 Some applicants are allowed to skip the interview process, but it is rare.
 USCIS may decide not to interview certain applicants because the evidence submitted with their application is so strong.

-The interview will generally take place at the nearest USCIS field office.
+The adjustment of status interview will generally take place at the nearest USCIS field office.
 The applicant may be required to take certain items with them to the interview.
-These items include government-issued photo ID, appointment notice and passport.
+These items include a government-issued photo ID, appointment notice, and passport.
 They will know this ahead of time because it will be listed on the notice.

 The I-485 interview lasts for about 25 minutes from the time of the swearing-in to the last question.
 The questions you are asked will vary depending on your eligibility category requirement.
-For instance, if you are eligible for permanent resident status via marriage, a lot of questions may be about your spouse.
+For instance, if you are eligible for a marriage-based green card, a lot of questions may be about your spouse.
 If you are not fluent in English, you may use an interpreter to help with the interview process.
 To learn more about immigration court proceedings, talk to an Atlanta immigration attorney or read our Georgia immigration page.

 Nail the I-485 Interview